XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - **Hand Pose Editor support**: The Hand Pose Editor can create poses that are previewed and edited directly in the inspector window, ensuring objects are grabbed in the intended way.
 - **Event support**: Events such as `Grabbed`, `Released`, and `Placed` allow custom logic to be executed when users interact with the object.
 Each event has both pre and post versions.
 - **Constraints support**: Use events like `ConstraintsApplying`, `ConstraintsApplied`, and `ConstraintsFinished` to implement more complex behavior when objects are being manipulated.

+We've divided the grabbable object programming guide into functional sections to make the information easier to navigate and access.
+Each section focuses on a specific area, such as hierarchy, constraints, grabbing mechanics, and more, allowing you to quickly find the details relevant to your needs.

 ## General Functionality